 Provides the early childhood student with information on health and safety practices and appropriate curriculum in early childhood programs.
 Provides a setting to observe and experience maintaining a healthy, safe environment for children and staff, and to gain skills in working effectively with children, teachers and parents in a "model" early childhood program.
 Allows the student to participate in a group program for young children.
 Provides supervised practice in planning and guiding children's learning and routine living activities.
 Nine hours in a campus laboratory and one hour in seminar per week.
 (1 lec hr., 9 lab hrs.)

-Ed 191-Work Practicum and Discussion in Education I (4)
+Ed 191-Early Childhood Practicum I (4)